 - Museum of Prehistoric Thira

-- Evening Farewell Meal in Oia
+- Farewell Dinner in Oia

 Early this morning we transfer to the foot of the cliffs of Thira where we board a boat for our excursion to the Santorini caldera.
 You will have the opportunity to walk to the rim of the crater, sail around the islet and take a swim in the hot thermal springs.